…by Jonas E. Alexis

 Frank dialogue is a terrifying thing for the Israeli regime because frank dialogue is inconsistent with perpetual wars and perpetual bloodshed.
 Macron is essentially challenging the actors in Syria to just sit down and flesh out their disagreements.
 Israeli officials obviously do not like that.
 They want Assad gone.
 Macron said:

 “We have a lot of disagreements, we have a lot discrepancies obviously with Russia.
 But in the current environment, especially in the Middle East, it’s a necessity to work together to exchange information, to share disagreements, and to try to build solutions.”

 Jewish Neocons like Max Boot and magazines like the Weekly Standard were elated when it was announced that Macron became president.
 They thought that Macron was on their side.
 Alas!
 Macron obviously takes a different position on Syria.
 It was also a sad day for Boot because he was totally humiliated by Tucker Carlson a few days ago.
 Tucker even had the audacity to tell Boot that Boot was driven by an ideology and that his behavior is quite childish!
 This was really classic.

 “Macron: Eliminating terrorist threat now more important than ousting Assad,” Russia Today, July 13, 2017.

 Max Boot, “Don’t Fear the EU,” Commentary, May 8, 2017; Dominic Green, “Macron Faces Challenges After Winning the French Election,” Weekly Standard, May 7, 2017.

-Posted by Jonas E. Alexis on July 13, 2017, With 1952 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on July 13, 2017, With 2007 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.